-With so many choices…over 4,000 if you’re counting…coming up with a list of colleges to apply to can be overwhelming.
-The onslaught of information and advice you’ve been flooded with has probably further complicated matters.
-Where do you begin?
+With so many choices – over 4,000 if you’re counting – coming up with a list of colleges to apply to can be overwhelming.
+Add to that the sheer volume of information and advice flooding your brains and inboxes, and well, let’s just stop.
+The point is, where do you begin?
 How many schools should you apply to?
 What criteria should prompt you to add to or subtract from your list?
-Below are some things to consider as you attempt to develop a manageable list.
+I’m going to try to make this feel a tiny bit more manageable.

-- Getting started: Guide books and search engines are good places to start.
-I also like the sites that provide a recommended list of schools based on a profile you complete.
-You should also solicit recommendations from people who know you well , a guidance counselor, your favorite teacher, relatives, close friends.
-The most important thing to do in the beginning is to keep an open mind, do not limit your search to name brands or “top ranked” schools.
-If someone recommends a name you’re not familiar with look into it anyway, find out why the school was recommended for you.
-Don’t short change your college search by limiting it just to schools that you’ve previously heard of.
+- Getting started: Guide books and search engines are fine places to start.
+I also like sites that recommended schools based on a profile you complete.
+I would also recommend soliciting people who know you well: a guidance counselor, your favorite teacher, relatives, and close friends.
+The most important thing to do in the beginning is keep an open mind.
+Don’t limit your search to name brands or “top ranked” schools; if someone recommends a name you’ve never heard before, look into it anyway.
+Find out why the school was recommended for you.
+Don’t short change your college search (or yourself) by counting schools out before you’ve even given them an honest look.

-- Self impose a deadline: At a certain point your college search process needs to end, and your college application process needs to begin.
-Completing college applications is almost like taking an extra class, especially if you wait until the last minute (SPOILER ALERT: the August Tip of the Month will be about getting an early start on your college application).
-I think the middle of October is a good time to cut off your college search.
-If you have been on top of things you’ll probably be comfortable with your list before then, but keep in mind that many college rep visits and college fairs happen in September and October, giving you the opportunity to get first hand knowledge on any of the schools that are on the bubble for you.
-I also find that students are more sure of what they want the further they get into their senior year, so I definitely wouldn’t cut off your search before the end of the summer prior to your senior year.
+- Self impose a deadline: At a certain point your college search process needs to transition to applications.
+Crafting your college applications is almost like taking an extra class, especially if you wait until the last minute (SPOILER ALERT: the August Tip of the Month will be about getting an early start on your college application).
+I think mid-to-late October is a good time to start this transition.
+You may feel like you’ve finalized your list before then, but keep in mind that the majority of college-rep visits and college fairs happen in September and October.
+This added face time with colleges may shift things around, especially for schools that are right on the cusp for you.
+So be open to changes, but be sure to set some guiding dates to keep you ahead of the game.

 - Draw on peer experience: Keep in touch with your former classmates that have gone off to college.
-Even if you don’t know anyone attending any of the schools you’re considering you can still gain insights from their college experience.
-What’s it like going to a college that is smaller than our high school?
-What’s it like taking a class with 300 people?
-How is it living in a different city?
-And if you happen to know someone attending one of the schools that you’re looking at make sure to press them for information that you haven’t found in your own research.
-College students are typically very honest about their experience, and getting this info from someone that has come from the same environment as you will be useful in this process.
+Even if you don’t know anyone attending any of the schools you’re considering you can still gain insight from their college experience.
+What is it like going to a college that is smaller than your high school?
+What is it like taking a class with 500 people?
+How is it living in the city (or a different one)?
+And if you happen to know someone attending one of the schools that you’re considering, make sure to press them for information that you haven’t found in your own research (perception versus experience).
+College students are most times very honest about their experience (good and/or bad), and getting this info from someone that has come from the same environment as you will be useful in this process.

 Hopefully this will help get you organized.
 Make sure to keep an open mind during this process and don’t stress over finding your dream school.
 When it’s all said and done you will end up at the perfect college for you.